harplife/zettelkasten/driver_exam_study.md

 - **parent-teen driving contract**

 ### Related laws

+>[!important] What is court supervision?
+>Court supervision is a period of time when a defendant must meet certain conditions to avoid a conviction and have their case dismissed.
+It's similar to probation, but without a conviction appearing on the defendant's record.

 - **Court supervision for moving violations** : a driver under age 21 is limited to one court supervision for serious traffic offenses.
 	- To obtain court supervision for a traffic violation, a driver must attend traffic safety school.
 	- If they are under age 18, they must appear in court with a parent/legal guardian.